samirbilalmemon/xdcc-cli/README.md

  <meta name="google-site-verification" content="4Rjg8YnufgHBYdLu-gAUsmJasHk03XKYhUXtRMNZdsk" />
 -->

+# My fork fixes downloads of files with spaces in the name

 # XDCC Command Line Tools

 This project provides a simple command line tool which allow you to perform search and retrieval of files on the IRC network through the XDCC protocol.
 It is based on the popular [goirc](https://github.com/fluffle/goirc) library.